tszching/SIT305Project/README.md

 This is a group project 'Global treasure explorer' in developing a single player - text-based Role-playing game(RPG) in Xcode where users experiences to direct the main character to defeating or interacting the auto-moving objects in each level.
 The key rules users need to follow are: choosing different situation in defeating or avoiding enemies and discovering the Four treasures in each level.
 Once the user has discovered each of the Four treasures, they can progress to the next level.
 The game will feature three countries with three dedicated levels for the user to complete.

 The mobile game app development contains various functions such as menu options, game operation, location levels, achievement list and score record.
-As for further sub features hope to accomplish are the User Custom Setting and User Game Guideline.
+As for further sub features hope to accomplish are the score, music and achievement.

 They will be functioning in such as the using external data saving and displaying dat The Purpose of this text-based RPG is to keep users entertainment and reducing their stress while they can learn the education in-game from the countries they explore.